Choose The Best Hearing Aids For You!

-Our certified audiologists will explain the strengths and limitations of each style during your complimentary hearing aid consultation appointment.
+Our registered audiologists will explain the strengths and limitations of each style during your complimentary hearing aid consultation appointment.
 It is important to note that not all hearing aid styles are designed for all types and degrees of hearing loss.
 While cosmetics, dexterity, and expectations play a very important role in your hearing aid decision, it is crucial that your hearing aid style have adequate power to correct your degree of hearing loss.

 Our Chosen and Trusted Manufacturers

 At Sackville and Alderney Hearing Centres, we specialize in several hearing aid manufacturers.
 These companies are the leaders in hearing healthcare worldwide.
 All of them are based out of Europe where extensive research takes place to provide an improved listening experience for end users.
 Research is consistently performed to provide optimal sound quality, improved understanding of speech in noise, ease of use, and overall performance.

 A leading manufacturer of hearing aids, Widex is a family-owned company that was founded in Denmark in 1956.
 In 2019 Widex merged with the Sivantos Group (formerly Siemens) to create WS Audiology.
 It was Widex that developed the very first digital in-the-ear hearing aid in the industry in 1995.

 Widex hearing aids are praised for their exceptionally clear sound quality.
 They are also a favourite among musicians, as they provide amplification of the full range of sound, allowing music’s many fluctuations in volume to sound natural and enjoyable.

 Widex hearing aids are also an excellent solution for tinnitus sufferers.
-Their unique Zen Therapy allows patients to choose from many different calming "fractal tones" that help distract them from their tinnitus.
+Their unique Zen Therapy allows clients to choose from many different calming "fractal tones" that help distract them from their tinnitus.
 Learn more about tinnitus.

 Widex offers a rechargeable hearing aid that contains a built-in lithium-ion battery.
-Patients no longer have to worry about replacing batteries and can instead simply insert their hearing aids into a charging station at the end of the day.
+Clients no longer have to worry about replacing batteries and can instead simply insert their hearing aids into a charging station at the end of the day.